Somerset Railroad (Maine): History

 Mount Kineo was not the only destination sought by passengers on the Old Somerset Railroad.
 Many prominent figures of the time, such as Theodore Roosevelt and Henry David Thoreau, ventured to Maine's Somerset County in search of wilderness.
 Lake Moxie Station became the jumping off point for sporting camps and remote destinations north along the current U.S. Route 201 all the way up to The Forks, Lake Parlin, and Upper Enchanted Township.

 Bingham became an important loading point for pulpwood floated down the Kennebec River to Wyman Dam until environmental regulations curtailed log driving in the 1970s.
 The former Madison Paper Industries paper mill at Madison was the last major customer on the branch originating or terminating 3,000 annual carloads in 1973.
 A portion of the line from Oakland to Madison remained in operation by Pan Am Railways until service was ended in 2013.
 Access to the remaining section of line from Madison to Embden is gated off at the former Madison Paper Industries mill.
 Track from Embden to Bingham has been removed but the roadbed remains in use as a rail trail.
-On June 24th, 2021, Pan Am Railways had filed with the Surface Transportation Board to formally abandon the remaining section of line from Oakland to Madison and Embden.
-On November 30th, 2021, The State of Maine announced the acquisition of a 32 mile section of the former rail line from Oakland north to Embden for conversion into a multi-use rail trail.
+On June 24, 2021, Pan Am Railways had filed with the Surface Transportation Board to formally abandon the remaining section of line from Oakland to Madison and Embden.
+On November 30, 2021, The State of Maine announced the acquisition of a 32 mile section of the former rail line from Oakland north to Embden for conversion into a multi-use rail trail.

 As of July 2022, all remaining track and ties have been removed with the exception of grade crossings covered by asphalt and the bridges.

+As of October 2024, remaining grade crossing on Main St in Norridgewock has been removed.